text

 class_name |

-The list of CSS class names that are associated with the generated HTML Element. |
+A space-separated list of CSS class names to be applied to the generated HTML element. |

 |